 Our civil engineers can support your project from start to finish.
-Whether it be a roadway design or a flood study, we have the expertise to make your project a success.
+From roadway design to residential subdivisions, commercial developments to water and sewer projects, we have the expertise to make your project a success!

 IME brings its clients the necessary experience, expertise, ability, and equipment to provide technical engineering services.
 Our clients include private individuals, small and large businesses, mining, and mineral companies, and local, state, and federal government.
 IME is uniquely qualified to provide services from inception to close-out to our clients throughout the State of Wyoming and the Intermountain West.

 As civil engineering experts, we bring our abilities, knowledge, and top-of-the-line equipment to every project we work on.
 Our goal is to make your project as efficient and cost-effective as possible.

 - Structural Design, Analysis, and Foundations

 - Storm Sewer Design, Drainage Design, and Flood Studies

 - Water System and Sanitary Sewer System Design

 - Construction Administration and Observation